jp555soul/resume/RESUME.md

 ### Naughty Dog - Full Stack Software Engineer

-* Held weekly meetings discussing development web trends/best practices as well as tasks (pseudo Scrum) with Director of Communications and Lead Designer
+* Held weekly meetings discussing development web trends/best practices as well as tasks (pseudo-Scrum) with Director of Communications and Lead Designer
 * Transitioned studio site from physical box site to proprietary eco-cloud solution which included autoscaling for a responsive and scalable production hosting environment.
 * Complete redesign of front-end site and back-end tools for [naughtydog.com](http://www.naughtydog.com "Craft CMS")
 	* CraftCMS